Tears or Cheers? Benchmarking LLMs via Culturally Elicited Distinct Affective Responses: : A Benchmark Grounded in Culturally Distinct Emotional Scenarios

 \boldpara{Cultural Variation-Based Selection.} We select representative instances that exhibit maximal cultural variation within clusters of semantically similar scenarios.
 Narratives are embedded using \texttt{Qwen3-Embedding-8B} \cite{qwen3embedding} to group semantically related instances.
 Cultural variation within each cluster is quantified leveraging Russell’s Circumplex Model \cite{russell1980circumplex}, which represents emotions along Valence (pleasant vs.\ unpleasant) and Arousal (activation vs.\ deactivation) dimensions.
 The 14 emotion categories are mapped to four quadrants: \textbf{Quadrant I} (high valence, high arousal: \textit{amusement}, \textit{happiness}, \textit{surprise}), \textbf{Quadrant II} (low valence, high arousal: \textit{anger}, \textit{disgust}, \textit{fear}, \textit{pain}), \textbf{Quadrant III} (low valence, low arousal: \textit{embarrassment}, \textit{sadness}), and \textbf{Quadrant IV} (high valence, low arousal: \textit{awe}, \textit{contentment}, \textit{desire}, \textit{relief}, \textit{sympathy}).
 We score instances by cross-language quadrant disagreement and select the highest-scoring instance from each semantic cluster, resulting in 400 INQ triples and 1,166 NQ pairs.
 We provide detailed information of the Russell's quadrants in Appendix \ref{sec:appendix_details_of_russells_quadrants}.

 \boldpara{Translation and Human Annotation.} We first translate the English data into six target languages utilizing \texttt{GPT-4.5}, followed by native-speaker verification via crowdsourcing to ensure fluency and correctness.
-Ground-truth labels are obtained through annotation by local native speakers recruited on Prolific\footnote{\url{https://www.prolific.com/}}, with at least five annotators per instance from the corresponding target region.
+Ground-truth labels are obtained through annotation by native speakers of each target language recruited via Prolific\footnote{\url{https://www.prolific.com/}}, with at least five annotators per instance.
 If no majority vote is reached, two additional annotators are assigned and the final label is determined by the updated majority.
-We present further details of annotation process in Appendix \ref{sec:details_of_human_annotation}.
+We present further details of translation process in Appendix \ref{sec:details_of_translation_validation} and annotation process in Appendix \ref{sec:details_of_human_annotation}.
+To capture valid emotional nuances beyond the dominant consensus \cite{fleisig-etal-2023-majority}, we provide an additional multi-label analysis of minority annotations in Appendix \ref{sec:appendix_minority_annotations}.